 Migraine headaches cause intense, throbbing head pain.
 These headaches can also make your nerves incredibly sensitive, and even the slightest touch becomes painful.
 This is called allodynia, which means "other pain."
 Up to about 80% of people with this condition have allodynia during an attack.

 Pain is uncomfortable.
 But it's meant to be a helpful sensation.
 It warns your body that you're injured so you can stop doing whatever caused it and treat it if you need to.
 Allodynia, though, is pain that doesn't serve any purpose.

 You also can have allodynia if you have a disease that damages your nerves, like diabetes.

 There are three kinds of allodynia:

-- Static allodynia or tactile allodynia is pain from the pressure of something against your skin.
-It can hurt to put on a shirt, wear glasses, or put your head on a pillow.
+Static allodynia or tactile allodynia is pain from the pressure of something against your skin.
+It can be painful to put on a shirt, wear glasses, or put your head on a pillow.

 The pain, which ranges from mild to severe, is different for each person.